lingqiz/EfficientCoding/README.md

 - `efficientEstimator.m` Calculate the distribution of estimates based on efficient coding model.

 ## Approximation
-The implementation here employes various approximation based on Gaussian assumptions to speed things up and increase numerical stability, but might not be suitable for a particular problem .
-For vanilla bayesian observer with efficient coding implementation, please refer to: https://github.com/zlqzcc/EfficientCoding/tree/MappingNew
+The implementation here employes various approximation based on Gaussian assumptions to speed things up and increase numerical stability, but might not be suitable for your particular problem.
+For vanilla bayesian observer with efficient coding implementation, please refer to: https://github.com/zlqzcc/EfficientCoding/tree/MappingNew.